jrg94/class-notes/Notes/2022 Spring/ANTHR 5650/Readings/Cohen (2015).md

   and methods, and a clear set of questions."
 - Ethnography contains so much data that you could spend a lifetime analyzing it
+- The focus of the work in this case was on showing the effects of globalization on rural mexico
+- Drawing lines around competition
+- Living in the village was like camping for a year

+### Fieldwork

+- There is no wrong way to do ethnography: subjective or objective
+- Example
+  - Use of a household survey to collect demographics
+  - The survey above was built around themes observed
+  - Also used interviews: some formal, some informal
+  - Detailed observation
+- Seven stages of fieldwork
+  - Initial contact
+  - Culture shock
+  - Discovering the obvious
+  - The break
+  - Focusing
+  - Exhaustion
+  - Leaving
+- Trust is needed to get details about lives
+- Wearing many hats!
+  - Learning to cook
+  - Learning to farm
+- Ethics: are our participants doing illegal things?
+- **Ethnography does not fit positivism!**
+- Reaching the point of **theoretical saturation**

 ### Thoughts